 There are typically many duty-free shops around the airport.
 You may purchase many items duty free, such as liquor, perfumes, cigarettes, chocolates, etc. You can buy these items as gifts for your U.S. contacts, within your duty-free allowance.

 As most airports are very large, locating your flight’s designated gate might take some time.
 Keep your next flight in mind as you plan your activity.
 Search for your next flight’s terminal and gate number.
-Airports normally have good directions/maps.
+Airports normally have good directions and maps.
 You can also ask airport staff for directions to the gate.
 Once you locate the gate, you may spend your remaining time looking around.

 Keep an eye on the TV display screens, as it is possible that your gate might change at the last moment.